In most cities, the weather is an inconvenience. In Hong Kong, it can change whether a day legally counts as a working day.

 Government offices

 Government offices close when T8 is in force.
-Non-essential staff are not required to report.
-If the signal is lowered less than 3 hours before the end of working hours, non-essential staff are still not required to come in.
+Non-essential staff are not required to report, and if the signal is lowered less than 3 hours before the end of working hours, they still do not need to come in.

 Private sector

-There is no law requiring private employers to close during T8, but the Labour Department's Code of Practice in Times of Adverse Weather and "Extreme Conditions" provides strong guidance:
+No law requires private employers to close during T8 — but the Labour Department's Code of Practice in Times of Adverse Weather and "Extreme Conditions" sets strong expectations:

 - Employers should make prior work arrangements covering reporting, release, resumption, and wages